-Given the significant increase in the estate tax exemption, some Americans believe that there is no need to address their estate planning.
-The truth: it is essential to have a current estate plan, with a basic complement of legal instruments to provide for the unexpected.
-In the proper legal framework, one may name attorneys-in-fact for financial and health care matters, select guardians for minor children, and designate the heirs to receive assets after death, perhaps is trust for certain beneficiaries.
+Every adult person should have a current estate plan, consisting of the basic legal instruments which provide directions for the family in case of an unexpected incapacity or, of course, upon death.
+In the proper legal framework, a client will name executors, attorneys-in-fact for financial matters and health care decisions, select guardians and trustees for minor children, and designate the beneficiaries to receive assets after death, perhaps in trust for certain beneficiaries.
 In the basic estate plan, that framework is built with a Last Will and Testament, a Power of Attorney, and an Advance Medical Directive.

-The three leading causes of the failure of inherited family-owned businesses result when the deceased owner: (i) fails to establish an adequate estate plan, (ii) fails to arrange for transition of control of the enterprise to the next generation, and (iii) fails to provide the necessary funds for the purchase of business interests and the payment of estate tax liability where it applies.
-However, strategies and solutions are available to business owners, including traditional estate planning tools, buy-sell agreements, change of entity types, and creative financial arrangements for the family (including retirement plans, consulting agreements, business purchase insurance, and estate tax funding), one or more of which can be used to set the stage for a successful business succession.
+The three leading causes of the failure of inherited family-owned businesses result when the deceased owner failed to: (i) establish an adequate estate plan, (ii) arrange for orderly transition of control of the enterprise to the next generation, and (iii) provide the necessary funds for the purchase of business interests (and the payment of estate tax liability where it applies).
+Once the business owner makes the commitment to implement a succession plan, the strategies and solutions presented by counsel might include lifetime gifts of stock or membership interests, buy-sell agreements, new special-purpose entities, or special trust arrangements which would be coordinated with the traditional estate planning documents to set the stage for a successful business succession.